kotlin-hands-on/hands-on/Creating a website with Ktor/00_description.md

-# Creating a website with Ktor
+# Creating an interactive website with Ktor

-Learn how to serve files, return HTML using Kotlinx.HTML and templating engines such as Freemarker, with Ktor.
+Learn how to serve files, use templating engines such as Freemarker and the kotlinx.html DSL, and work with form input from Ktor.